API Protection Policies

 Prev Next

-The API Protection Policy enables you to monitor and disable threats targeting a predefined set of threat types that affect your APIs.
-This policy helps your security teams protect your application ecosystem from API attacks, such as JWT Anomalies, Session Violations, and Account Takeovers.
+The API Protection Policy enables you to monitor and disable threats targeting predefined threat types that affect your APIs.
+This policy helps you protect your application ecosystem from API attacks, such as JWT Anomalies, Session Violations, and Account Takeovers.
+To view or configure the policies, you can navigate to Protection → Policies → API Protection, and select the policy you want to configure.

 API Protection Policy